thi-ng/umbrella-docs-temp/color.invertint.md

 ## invertInt variable

 Inverts the lowest 24 bits of an ARGB int.
+Does not modify alpha.

 <b>Signature:</b>